 Revert to Transmit Mode

-The Plus/Minus of Revert to Transmit Mode
+The Pros and Cons of Revert to Transmit Mode

 Turn-Around Indicator in the Fine Search